boompig/pokemon-team-recos/README.md

+# To Run

+1. Create a file called reddit_secret.py and add the following string fields
+    - username
+    - password
+    - client_id
+    - secret

 # TODO

 1. Consolidate the findings into a webpage so you can recommend a team for a given starter based on the wisdom of crowds.